 In general, if you have an emergency fund already in place, short-term disability insurance is not required.
 However, your and your family’s medical history should be considered in making this decision.

-For short-term disability insurance, underwriting/evidence of insurability is required for new participants enrolling in the plan.
+For short-term disability insurance, underwriting for evidence of insurability is required for new participants enrolling in the plan.

 Long-Term Disability Insurance